Sakshamgalyan/guide/docs/Dashboard.md

 **Usage in API Requests:**

-- The Brand ID must be included in the header or request parameters when calling most Paysecure APIs.
+- The Brand ID must be included in the header or request parameters when calling most <CompanyName/> APIs.

 *Suggested Image Placeholder: Diagram showing the process of generating a Brand ID and where it appears in the dashboard.*